06veer/06veer/README.md

 - 👋 Hi, I’m Veeraditya Sutagatti
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning CSE@GIT
+- 🌱 I’m currently learning CSE@KLSGIT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...